1platform/onebe/docs/interfaces/Email_Transports_IEmailTransport.IEmailOptions.md

 • `Optional` **cc**: `string` \| `string`[]

-To who we send a carbon copy email.
+To whom you want to send a Carbon Copy of the email.
+One email or a list of emails that will be passed as the CC field of an email.

 ___